 The 222 S. Walnut building houses owner Juan Carlos Carrasquel’s real estate business.

-Also on Wednesday, Carrasquel’s attorneys filed their request with the court to recover their costs from the city.
+Also on Wednesday, Carrasquel’s attorneys filed their request with the court to recover their fees from the city.

 Eric Rochford, with Cohen & Malad out of Indianapolis filed documents showing a total of $42,118.06.
 Local Bloomington attorney David Ferguson, with Ferguson Law filed documents showing $22,848.25.
 In round numbers that’s a total of $64,966.
 [Motion for fees] [Exhibit A] [Exhibit B]